-You’re going to run into situations where someone has made poor choices in naming objects, or maybe the business logic has changed and the object name no longer makes sense.
-Either way, easily and quickly taking care of renaming the objects within scripts can be a pain.
+Despite your best efforts to enforce sensible SQL Server naming conventions, you’re going to run into situations where someone has made poor choices in naming objects, or maybe the business logic has changed and the object name no longer makes sense.
+Either way, easily and quickly taking care of renaming the objects within scripts can be painful and error prone.

 Let’s take this code as an example: